PINAR CIFTCI is a Norwegian-Turkish-Kurdish actress and journalist, born 5 April 1991 in Oslo, Norway.

 In 2017 she made her artistic debut with the performance-installation «Vrede» in co-operation with costume designer Solveig Holthe Bygdnes (NO), in Oslo.
 The same year she also had her writing debut in the leading Norwegian theatre journal Norsk Shakespeare tidsskrift.

-Ciftci has worked with the award-winning film directors Martin de Thurah (DK) and Thomas Østbye (NO) and has a lot of experience in short films, with screenings and nominations in Kortfilmfestivalen/Short Film Festival in Grimstad and 15e Festival international Signes de Nuit in Paris with the short film «First Do No Harm» (2017).
+Ciftci has worked with the award-winning film directors Martin de Thurah (DK) and Thomas Østbye (NO) and has experience in short films with screenings and nominations in Kortfilmfestivalen in Grimstad and the 15e Festival international Signes de Nuit in Paris with the short film «First Do No Harm» (2017).

-She is the voice for several audiobooks for the biggest publisher in Norway, Cappelen Damm, amongst them «The Last Girl» by Nadia Murad, who won the Nobel Peace Prize in 2018.
+She is the voice for several audiobooks for the biggest publisher in Norway, Cappelen Damm, amongst them «The Last Girl» by Nadia Murad, who is the Nobel Peace Prize winner of 2018.

-Ciftci is an engaged feminist, which comes especially to expression in her texts.
-Since 2018 she is writing essayistic critiques and interviews on art, film, photography and literature on a monthly basis for the Norwegian international oriented newspaper NY TID.
+Since 2018 she is writing essayistic reviews and critical interviews on international art, film, photography and literature on a monthly basis for the Norwegian newspaper NY TID.